 Now I know to be prepared for this lack of practice after the recital.
 I know both my students & I will need to start something new to get our energy up & interest going again.
-So, often my studio will start a new warm-up & new studio project!
+So, often my studio will start a new warm-up, project or fun music!

-Rather than fight the lure of vacation, a little freedom from the regular schedule, or insert the distraction of your choice … change it up.
+It’s easy to let the recital be the last big studio ‘thing’ before holidays.
+Rather than fight the lure of vacation, a little freedom from the regular schedule, or the distraction of your choice … change it up.
 Not only is it much easier than fighting that uphill battle, but it’s a lot more fun as well!

 What parents & students need